Bladder cancer

 Life after bladder cancer treatment

 If you have surgery to remove the bladder (radical cystectomy), you will need another way to collect and store urine.
 This is known as a urinary diversion.
-It is a significant change, and your treatment team will offer support to help you adjust.
+It is a major change, and your treatment team will offer support to help you adjust.

 • urostomy – creates a new opening to your urinary system

-• neobladder – creates a new bladder from your small bowel.
+• neobladder – creates a new bladder from your small bowel

 Urostomy